 With our years of experience, we have extensive knowledge of the credit card industry.
 And having worked with all kinds of payment processors, we have accurate information concerning their cost structure.
 This allows us to work with our clients and the processor to set reasonable fees for both parties.
 By working with your current processor, lowering your interchange and Amex rates, and eliminating other fees, Verisave saves clients an average of 25% to 35% in monthly merchant fees.

 Receive A Free Analysis With No Risk

 At Verisave, we’re so confident in our ability to locate savings for our clients that we offer a free initial analysis to prove ourselves.
 Send in a recent merchant account statement and we’ll locate any overspending, unreasonable fees, and potential savings.
-You’ll receive a detailed report within 2-3 business days and see your savings implemented in a matter of weeks.
+You’ll receive a report within 2-3 business days and could see your savings implemented in a matter of weeks.